KuaiYu715/Steps-Counts-Analysis/README.md

 * **Variable**: [Modified dataset](https://github.sydney.edu.au/rsun5771/2022-DATA3406-CC05-Group1/blob/main/Final%20product%20notebook/Final_dataset/modifydata.csv) for participant 05.

-   - This dataset is pre-processed that filling the missing values (NaN) with 0, sorting the date in a ascending order and combining the counts in duplicate  date.
+   - This dataset is pre-processed from original dataset [participant05](https://github.sydney.edu.au/rsun5771/2022-DATA3406-CC05-Group1/blob/main/Process%20notebook/RanSun/Dataset/Dataset5.csv) that filling the missing values (NaN) with 0, sorting the date in a ascending order and combining the counts in duplicate  date.

    - It includes two main variables `Date` in datetime data type  and `Count` in numerical data type.